Skip to main content

 Spicy Garlic Games

-This legionbound endbringer guide covers what the Endbringer is, how the scaling mechanic works, when to commit to the fight, and which team composition handles it most reliably based on what works in the community.
+Below: what the Endbringer is, how the scaling mechanic works, when to commit to the fight, and which team composition handles it most reliably based on what works in the community.

 TL;DR: The Endbringer scales harder every turn.
 Fight sooner rather than later if your team is functional.
 Have at least 20 heroes, two Ascensions, and a front-back lane composition (tanks absorbing, casters controlling, Mender healing).
-The CC-heavy build — Magus plus Druid plus Mender — is the most documented effective approach.
+The CC-heavy build (Magus plus Druid plus Mender) is the most documented effective approach.

 The Endbringer is the final boss encounter in LegionBound's Adventure Mode.
-Unlike regular encounters, which you fight on approach, the Endbringer sits on the Adventure Mode map waiting — and the decision of when to face it is yours.
+Unlike regular encounters, which you fight on approach, the Endbringer sits on the Adventure Mode map waiting: and the decision of when to face it is yours.

 That choice is where the mechanic gets interesting.
 The Endbringer isn't fixed.
 It grows stronger with each turn of Adventure Mode.
-Every decision you make — routing to a new map node for a hero, a building, an Ascension opportunity — also makes the final fight harder.
+Every decision you make (routing to a new map node for a hero, a building, an Ascension opportunity) also makes the final fight harder.
 There's no free preparation time.

 Delay too long and the game takes the choice away: the Endbringer's forces come to you instead of waiting at their map node.
 At that point the fight happens on their terms, not yours.

-The strategic layer of the Endbringer isn't how to beat it in a head-to-head — it's understanding the scaling well enough to know exactly when your team is ready to commit.
+The strategic layer of the Endbringer isn't how to beat it in a head-to-head: it's understanding the scaling well enough to know exactly when your team is ready to commit.

 Each turn of Adventure Mode, the Endbringer becomes more powerful.
-The specifics of that power increase — exact HP values, damage multipliers, scaling rates — aren't publicly documented.
+The specifics of that power increase (exact HP values, damage multipliers, scaling rates) aren't publicly documented.
 What the community has established through play is the general shape: the Endbringer gets meaningfully harder with each map node you delay, and the difference between fighting at turn 20 versus turn 35 is not marginal.

-Every optional node you route through before the Endbringer is a tradeoff: more heroes, buildings, and Ascension opportunities in exchange for a stronger final fight.
+LegionBound Adventure Mode map showing the Endbringer node at the end of the routing tree with multiple optional nodes branching off before it Every optional node you route through before the Endbringer is a tradeoff: more heroes, buildings, and Ascension opportunities in exchange for a stronger final fight.
 The map is asking you to price that tradeoff on every decision.

 The time-pressure mechanic also has a hard limit.
-If you delay past a certain point — it appears to be tied to map progress rather than a fixed turn count — the Endbringer stops waiting and comes to you.
+If you delay past a certain point (it appears to be tied to map progress rather than a fixed turn count) the Endbringer stops waiting and comes to you.
 At that point you're fighting the scaled-up version without the map positioning advantage of choosing when to engage.

 What this means practically: over-preparing is a real failure mode.
 The instinct to keep looping for one more hero or one more building sometimes produces a team that theoretically looks stronger but faces a boss so far ahead of its original power level that the extra preparation didn't close the gap.